arnav-yewate/RubiksCubeSolver/README.md

 IDDFS (Iterative Deepening DFS): Balances memory and optimality, but suffers from massive re-computations on deep nodes.

 IDA (Iterative Deepening A): The final production solver.
-Uses heuristic pruning to find the absolute shortest path instantly.
+Uses heuristic pruning to find the absolute shortest path.

 🗄️ Pattern Databases (165MB)
 To power the IDA* heuristic, the engine pre-computes and stores the exact distance to the solved state for 85 million unique permutations.